Neighborhood Association Committees

 Works to educate Windsor Park residents about concerns of safety in the community.
 It represents the interests of Windsor Park at commander’s forums and to the Austin city council to advocate for more police presence in our neighborhood.
 It encourages neighbors to form neighborhood watches on their streets and participate in National Night Out, a night to organize block parties or neighborhood get togethers and be informed about crime in the area.

-Works to collaborate with seven of our neighborhood schools: Harris Elementary, Blanton Elementary, Andrews Elementary, Bertha Sadler Means YWLA, Gus Garcia YMLA, LBJ High and Reagan High Schools.
+Works to collaborate with seven of our neighborhood schools: Harris Elementary, Blanton Elementary, Andrews Elementary, Bertha Sadler Means YWLA, Gus Garcia YMLA, LBJ High and Northeast High Schools.
 Its primary goal is to increase communication with our public schools and advocate for our neighborhood with AISD leadership.
 It recognizes teachers during teacher appreciation week and provides scholarships to graduating seniors.
 It also looks for volunteers in the community to provide tutoring or to present during career days at the schools.
 Members also participate on the Campus Advisory Committees of the schools in order to understand better what is happening in the schools and be more aware of opportunities for the neighborhood to be involved.

 WPNA Scholarship for High School Seniors

 The Windsor Park Schools Committee raises local donations for scholarships in the amount of $1,000 each, for Northeast & LBJ High School seniors and any Windsor Park residents attending other AISD high schools.

 Chair: Hector Martel